yourjhay/simple-php/README.md

 - Using namespace in classes with autoloading
 - Controllers with method filters
 - Beatiful and Elegant Syntax
-- Uses Blade Template Engine (optional)
+- Uses Twig Template Engine (optional)
 - Models with resource-friendly connectivity
 - Evironment Configuration
 - Error Handling and Reporting